RadRover 5 By Rad Power Bikes (Review)

 Due to its substantial weight and wide tires, RadRover is not an ordinary e-bike that you might see every day in the city on your work commute.
 Sure, you can ride it around on paved roads, but its unique design comes to shine when things get muddy, wet, and slippery.

 RadRover does not have too many accessories, but it does come with front and rear fenders, which are absolutely crucial if you plan to ride in wet conditions.
 With a rear rack installed, RadRover becomes compatible with a rear child seat, which means it can serve as a car replacement for the entire family as well.

 As you can see from its name, this is the 5th generation of the RadRover, which means that most of the kinks have been eliminated by now.
 Still, don’t be surprised by some entry-level and mid-tier components and solutions that had to be introduced to keep the price down and make the bike more affordable.

 Is RadRover Off-Road Ready?

-Does the sun rise in the east?
-Of course RadRover is off-road ready.
+Does the sun rise from the east?
+Of course, RadRover is off-road ready.
 It’s built to be ridden on dirt roads with rocks protruding from the ground.
 It feels at home if you take it on a muddy forest adventure right after the pesky rain stops.
 It will show you its true nature once you deflate the tires and ride on a soft sandy road.